- News & events

-The Nuu-chah-nulth Tribal Council (NTC), the First Nations Health Authority (FNHA) and researchers from the Faculty of Health Sciences (FHS) at Simon Fraser University (SFU) are recruiting two students, interested in pursuing a fully-funded MSc degree.
-This opportunity includes participating in the Indigenous Healthy Life Trajectories Initiative (I-HeLTI), a Canadian Institutes of Health Research (CIHR) funded study, being led by Ms. Lynnette Lucas and the NTC.
+The Nuu-chah-nulth Tribal Council (NTC), the First Nations Health Authority (FNHA) and researchers from the Faculty of Health Sciences (FHS) at Simon Fraser University (SFU) are recruiting one graduate student interested in pursuing a fully-funded MSc or PhD degree.
+This opportunity involves participating in the Indigenous Healthy Life Trajectories Initiative (I-HeLTI), a Canadian Institutes of Health Research (CIHR) funded study, being led by Ms. Lynnette Lucas and the NTC.
 This maternal-child longitudinal cohort study is entitled “Hishuk-ish tsawalk (everything is one, everything is connected)” and uses a two-eyed seeing approach to conduct research aimed at optimizing healthy early life trajectories and wellbeing for Indigenous Peoples.

-- One (1) MSc Student in Indigenous Child Development and Biological Mechanisms of Developmental Origins of Health and Disease (DOHaD) (click here for more information)
+We are recruiting one (1) MSc or PhD Student in Indigenous Child Development and Biological Mechanisms of Developmental Origins of Health and Disease (DOHaD) (click here for more information)

 Our project explores the early origins of mental health problems (anxiety, depression, substance use and suicide) and cardio-metabolic problems (obesity, type-2 diabetes and heart disease) and the efficacy of existing NTC interventions starting at conception to reduce these health risks.
 To meet these goals, we use both Indigenous Knowledge and scientific methods.
 This work will involve establishing a longitudinal conception cohort within NTC communities, then tracking child and family wellness and health outcomes long-term.
 Concurrently, in addition, we will evaluate existing NTC early child health and parenting programs that aim to enhance child development and wellness and inform the development and evaluation of new programs.